You can change the network type of an Application Load Balancer (ALB) instance as needed.

 2. In the top navigation bar, select the region where the ALB instance is deployed.

-3. On the Instances page, find the ALB instance that you want to manage and click its ID.
+3. On the Instances page, click the ID the Internet-facing ALB instance that you want to manage.

-4. On the Instance Details tab, find the Basic Information section, and click Change Network Type on the right side of Network Type.
+4. On the Instance Details tab, find Network Type in the Basic Information section, and click Change Network Type on the right side of the public IPv4 address.

 6. Return to the Instance Details tab to check the value of the Network Type parameter.

-Change the network type of dual stack for an ALB instance
+Change the network type of a dual-stack ALB instance

 Private dual stack to public dual stack

-• For more information about how to switch to a public IPv4 address, see Change the IPv4 network type for an ALB instance.
+• For more information about how to switch from private IPv4 to public IPv4, see Change the network type of an IPv4 ALB instance.

-• The following procedure shows how to switch to a public IPv6 address.
+• The following procedure shows how to switch from private IPv6 to public IPv6.

-Note After an ALB instance switches from a private IPv6 address to a public IPv6 address, Internet bandwidth is enabled for the IPv6 gateway.
+After the network of an ALB instance switches from private IPv6 to public IPv6, Internet bandwidth is enabled for the IPv6 gateway.
 You can view the details in the VPC console.
-Internet bandwidth incurs fees and is automatically enabled or disabled based on the network type of the ALB instance.
+Internet bandwidth is billed and is automatically enabled or disabled based on the network type of the ALB instance.
 For more information, see IPv6 gateway billing.

 1. Log on to the ALB console.